bwright70/Guide-to-Legos/Circles.md

 Dimension it to be 5mm.

 Then make 3 more equal circles in the other corners.
-Instead of making them Tangent just make them so that the centers are 8mm away.
+Instead of making them tangent just make them so that the centers are #Length or 8mm away.

 <img src="Photos/Circle(4).PNG">